ucr-riple/AndroidSlicer/README.md

    >[E.g., ./AndroidsSlicer.sh com.myapp.apk]

-   Finally, you will have the slices files.
+   Finally, you will have the slices files wrt your slicing criteria

+# Paper

+Dynamic Slicing for Android
+Tanzirul Azim, Arash Alavi, Iulian Neamtiu, Rajiv Gupta.
+41st International Conference on Software Engineering (ICSE'19), May 2019.

+If you have questions, please contact Arash Alavi ([aalav003@ucr.edu]) or Tanzirul Azim ([tanzir.buet@gmail.com]).